GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_2.md

 ## 1.0 Overview

 - This is **part two** of three sessions designed to be delivered in a virtual group setting
-- It will be about 1 hour of instruction with an additional 0.5 hours set aside for extra material and questions
 - This can also be worked through at a self-directed pace outside of workshop sessions
 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well

 ### 1.1 Prerequisite(s)

 - Completion of Intro to Linux part 1 (or at least familiarity of the material)
-- Shell environment (WSL, Biocluster, online terminal, MobaXTerm-local)
+- Shell environment (WSL, Biocluster, online terminal)

 ### 1.2 Objectives